 italian-translation-exercises

 • The verb conjugator helps you confirm that your English-to-Italian translations are correct by showing you the right verb forms for different subjects.

 This is a particularly good app for people who consider themselves thorough students, double and triple-checking their vocabulary and making sure that their grammar and understanding of the words fits just right.
-The app is free and available on a number of mobile devices, making it both easy to get and easy to use.
+The app is free and available on iOS.

+italian-translation-exercises